http4k/kotless/README.md

     //or for Spring Boot (Note, that `spring-boot-lang` depends on Spring Boot version 2.3.0.RELEASE)
     //implementation("io.kotless", "spring-boot-lang", "0.1.6")

+    //or for http4k (Note, that `http4k-lang` depends on http4k version 3.261.0)
+    //implementation("io.kotless", "http4k-lang", "0.1.6")
 }
 ```

-*Please note that if you use Ktor or Spring Boot you will need to replace existing in your project
+*Please note that if you use Ktor, http4k or Spring Boot you will need to replace existing in your project
 dependency with a special Kotless `*-lang` dependency.
 Also, after that you will need to align
 version of dependent libraries (like Spring Security) with version bundled in `*-lang`
 (see this [paragraph](#integration-with-existing-applications))*